Skip to content

 Your invitation.

-Register your interest
+Indicate your interest

 Indicate your interest.

-By entering your details here you’re agreeing the project team can store your information in line with the PeopleBench Privacy Policy and can contact you regarding next steps.
+We’re helping make schools amazing places to work so they can be amazing places to learn.
+By entering your details here you’re agreeing the project team can store your information in line with the PeopleBench Privacy Policy and contact you regarding next steps.
 You can opt out at any time.

 PeopleBench is the key solution provider to schools and districts in Project HERO.